 16. Resist every temptation to become drawn into an argument, dispute or contradiction

-“Yes, brother, I know how you feel about this, but look, let me tell you, I have ten reasons why I do not believe speaking in tongues is good.”
+“Yes, brother, I know how you feel about this, but look, let me tell you, I have ten reasons why I do not want to discuss speaking in tongues .”
 It is going to be a long telephone conversation that will go nowhere.

 Also resist the temptation to repay discourtesy with discourtesy.
 Use conciliatory tones.
 Always offer opportunity for rectification of alleged mistakes.
 “Oh, aha, I see, I thought maybe that was not exactly what you meant, the way you sounded.”
 Or, “I thought I knew you well enough that that was not exactly what you meant.”
-Be courteous, sympathetic, practical, and helpful; even under provocation.
+Be courteous, sympathetic, practical, and helpful, even under provocation.

 Example: This is to illustrate how people change their attitude when you are courteous to them.
 A pastor made a home visit to an unbeliever.
 He rang the doorbell.
 Out came this lady.
 He said, “Good afternoon, I am Pastor Hyles from First Baptist Church.”
 She said, “Yes, I know you.
 I was in your church last Sunday.
 And you preached too long, and the choir was too loud, and I could not get out of there fast enough.”
 He said to her, “I am sorry we have offended you.
 Would you please pray for me?”
 She was standing there with her cigarette and he just waited.
 Then she said, “Well, I am sorry I did not mean to hurt your feelings.
 Would you like to come in?”
 He said, “Yes, I will be glad to.”
 Ten minutes later that lady and the pastor were kneeling on the floor and she was asking Jesus into her heart, because somebody knew how to make peace.